Celebrating Black Joy: A Collection of Picture Books by Black Authors

 When My Cousins Come to Town | Author: Angela Shante | Illustrator: Keisha Morris | Publisher: West Margin Press

 We selected this book as a 2021 Books We Love.
 It is a wonderful celebration of extended family and the fun and unique relationships children often have with their cousins.
 In this book, every cousin has their own special nickname - earned from a summer of fun and inside jokes and experiences - except one cousin.
 She’s determined that this is her year to get a nickname like everyone else!
-This book is about both standing out and fitting in, and we love how it will both make you laugh and make you want to give your cousins a call.
+This book is about both standing out and fitting in, and we love how it will both make you laugh and feel their love.

 Saturday | Author/Illustrator: Oge Mora | Publisher: Little, Brown Books for Young Readers